 How does the pool volume calculator work?

-It's a simple matter of getting the surface area of the pool and then multiplying that by the average depth.
+Finding the volume of a pool is a simple matter of getting the area of the surface of the pool and then multiplying that by the average depth.

 - Start by entering the pool size (length and width).

-- Then add its depth at two endpoints.
+- Then add its depth at the two endpoints.

 - If there is both a shallow and a deep end, enter the shallow depth in the first field and the deepest point in the second.
 Otherwise, enter two identical values.